-- With proper implementation of impact reduction measures, construction of a new federal Courthouse at any - of the three considered sites would be expected to result in negligible adverse impacts to human health and - safety.
-As mentioned earlier, Final Phase I ESAs prepared for the sites in October 2023 resulted in the
+With proper implementation of impact reduction measures, construction of a new federal Courthouse at any of the three considered sites would be expected to result in negligible adverse impacts to human health and safety.
+As mentioned earlier, Final Phase I ESAs prepared for the sites in October 2023 resulted in the identification of RECs and other potential issues associated with each site and recommended further investigation, in the form of Phase II ESAs, for all three sites (PHE 2023a, 2023b, 2023c).
+A Phase II ESA consists of further investigation of a property, typically involving sampling of environmental media (e.g., soil, groundwater, air, etc.); geophysical surveys using ground-penetrating radar to inspect for underground storage tanks (USTs) and other subsurface objects of concern; and similar activities.

-- identification of RECs and other potential issues associated with each site (PHE 2023a, 2023b, 2023c). - 2 Further research and/or investigations, in the form of Phase II ESAs, were recommended; however, none - 3 have been conducted as of yet.
-As a result, prior to any ground-disturbing or construction activities at any - 4 of the proposed new locations, further research and/or subsurface soil/groundwater investigations would be - 5 conducted in an effort to satisfy the recommendations made in the Phase I ESAs. - 6 Remediation efforts would be implemented as warranted.
-These measures would ensure no significant - 7 impacts as they relate to the historic use and potential previous soil and/or groundwater contamination - 8 issues associated with the sites.
-It was determined that ACMs and LBP are or may be present in the existing - 9 buildings to be demolished.
-As a result, prior to any construction or remodeling activities associated with - 10 the buildings, appropriate remedial activities would be developed and implemented.
-This would ensure - 11 negligible impacts as a result of existing ACMs and LBP.
-Additionally, the biggest potential presence for - subsurface contamination lies within the USTs located at the TVA Site and associated with the TVA - 13 Chattanooga Office Complex (COC).
-TVA would be responsible for demolition of their existing structures - on this site, if it were to be selected; therefore, TVA would also be responsible for the proper abandonment - and closure of the USTs in accordance with federal and local regulations.
-Other potential concerns exist - from nearby prior uses of concern at all three sites, including dry cleaners, gas stations, and industrial - activities, which could migrate onto the sites.
-While GSA would not be responsible for remediating this - contamination, mitigation would be required to prevent potential exposure to construction workers, - 19 occupants, and visitors. - 20 Any generated wastes from demolition, if performed by GSA, and construction activities at the selected - site would be recycled or disposed of according to all applicable regulations.
-All construction debris would - be recycled or disposed of at an approved landfill in accordance with all applicable federal, state, and local - laws and regulations.
-Similarly, any hazardous wastes (including oils, lubricants, fuels, solvents, ACM, - 24 LBP, PCB-containing materials, mercury, etc.) or contaminated soils generated during the construction or - 25 resulting from construction/demolition activities would be disposed of in accordance with all federal, state, - and local regulations.
-The contractor would be required to adhere to all federal guidelines pertaining to - solid waste disposal.
-Any contaminated soils would be properly characterized and transported by licensed - 28 contractors to permitted facilities for disposal.
-These measures would further ensure that impacts would be - 29 reduced to negligible levels.
+Remediation efforts would be implemented as warranted.
+These measures would ensure no significant impacts as they relate to the historic use and potential previous soil and/or groundwater contamination issues associated with the sites.
+It was determined that ACMs and LBP are or may be present in the existing buildings to be demolished.
+As a result, prior to any construction or remodeling activities associated with the buildings, appropriate remedial activities would be developed and implemented.
+This would ensure negligible impacts as a result of existing ACMs and LBP.
+Additionally, the biggest potential presence for subsurface contamination lies within the USTs located at the TVA Site and associated with the TVA Chattanooga Office Complex (COC).
+TVA would be responsible for demolition of their existing structures on this site, if it were to be selected; therefore, TVA would also be responsible for the proper abandonment and closure of the USTs in accordance with federal and local regulations.
+Other potential concerns exist from nearby prior uses of concern at all three sites, including dry cleaners, gas stations, and industrial activities, which could migrate onto the sites.
+While GSA would not be responsible for remediating this contamination, mitigation would be required to prevent potential exposure to construction workers, occupants, and visitors.

+Any generated wastes from demolition, if performed by GSA, and construction activities at the selected site would be recycled or disposed of according to all applicable regulations.
+All construction debris would be recycled or disposed of at an approved landfill in accordance with all applicable federal, state, and local laws and regulations.
+Similarly, any hazardous wastes (including oils, lubricants, fuels, solvents, ACM, LBP, PCB-containing materials, mercury, etc.) or contaminated soils generated during the construction or resulting from construction/demolition activities would be disposed of in accordance with all federal, state, and local regulations.
+The contractor would be required to adhere to all federal guidelines pertaining to solid waste disposal.
+Any contaminated soils would be properly characterized and transported by licensed contractors to permitted facilities for disposal.
+These measures would further ensure that impacts would be reduced to negligible levels.

-- 31 Future court operations would not be anticipated to result in the significant use, storage, or disposal of - hazardous materials.
+Future court operations would not be anticipated to result in the significant use, storage, or disposal of hazardous materials.
 Therefore, no impacts to human health and safety would be expected.

-- 34 Implementing the No Action Alternative would result in no impacts to human health and safety.
-Under the - No Action Alternative, court operations would remain at the existing federal courthouse location.
-No site - 36 acquisition would be necessary, and no ground-disturbing, demolition, or construction-related activities - would occur.
+Implementing the No Action Alternative would result in no impacts to human health and safety.
+Under the No Action Alternative, court operations would remain at the existing federal courthouse location.
+No site acquisition would be necessary, and no ground-disturbing, demolition, or construction-related activities would occur.
 As a result, no significant hazardous impacts would be anticipated.

-38 3.9 Soils and Geology
+3.9 Soils and Geology